hirusha-adi/Jokes/README.md

-# TheAPI
+# TheJokesAPI

-the api with many functionalities
+the jokes API